Impact

 To align our impact ambitions with a larger shared purpose, we looked to the Sustainable Development Goals (SGDs), a set of 17 interconnected global goals developed by the UN Foundation.

-Eat Well Global’s impact supports SDG 3 (Good Health and Well-being) as well as SDG 10 (Reduced Inequalities).
+Eat Well Global’s impact supports SDG 2 (Zero Hunger), SDG 3 (Good Health and Well-being), SDG 10 (Reduced Inequalities) and SDG 12 (ensure sustainable production and consumption).

-From these two SDGs, we’ve identified three overarching impact ambitions, from which we set annual company targets.
+From these four SDGs, we’ve identified three overarching impact ambitions, from which we set annual company targets.

 2022 Impact Report